gradle/provider-api-migration-testbed/README.md

-# provider-api-migration-testbed
-A testbed to try out mitigation strategies for the provider API migration.

-## Components
+# Provider API migration testbed

+Gradle is planning to migrate all existing public API to use the [https://docs.gradle.org/current/userguide/lazy_configuration.html](lazy configuration) patters, aka the "Provider API".
+In a large part this means changing JavaBean properties on tasks and extensions to their `Property<T>` counterparts.
+Since these are all breaking changes, we need to also include mitigation strategies to prevent breaking user builds.

+This repository contains a testbed to try out how this migration will work from a user's point of view.
+This is a proof-of-concept demonstration to help discussion around the planned migration, not a fully fledged implementation.

-In `test-project` you can find a simple Gradle project that builds fine with an older Gradle version.
-It uses JavaBean APIs.
+In `test-project` you can find a simple Gradle project that works with an older Gradle version.
+The build logic accesses some to-be-migrated JavaBean properties on the old Gradle API.
+During the demonstration we will upgrade this project to use a new Gradle version that has these properties upgraded.
+The project also uses the Kotlin plugin, which itself also references some of the to-be-migrated properties.

-In `gradle-next` there is a patched version of Gradle that has some changes to its public APIs:
+In `gradle-next` there is the patched version of Gradle created for this demonstration.
+It includes examples of the kinds of changes we are planning to make across Gradle's public APIs as part of the provider API migration:

 * In `AbstractCompile`
   * `sourceCompatibility` & `targetCompatibility` was converted from `String` to `Property<String>`,